-As a parent, carer or guardian of a child in UK education, there are several opportunities to have a say about how your child’s school operates.
+As someone with a parenting role, there are several opportunities to have a say about how your child’s school operates.
 Whether you’d like to give feedback on a school change or approach the school with a specific issue, there are a number of ways you can have your say as an individual.

 School surveys and consultations